puppetlabs/bolt/documentation/bolt_installing_modules.md

 the `modules` key, and include specific keys depending on the type of module specified.

+If you need to install a module from a private git repository, see [Skip dependency resolution](#skip-dependency-resolution-for-a-module).

 ### Forge modules

 To specify a Forge module, use the following keys in the specification: